Visibility Data Layers

 This next partition of data layers is a section of visibility indices.
 Data for the indices are supplied by the laser counters within the PurpleAir sensors.
 Choose a data layer from the following section to present the sensor data within the standard index.

-Fine particulate light scattering (Mm -1) : This field selection portrays the attenuation of light due to scattering and absorption as it passes through a medium.
+Fine particulate light scattering (Mm -1) : This field selection portrays the attenuation of light due to scattering by particles as it passes through a medium.
 In the case of visibility, attenuation or extinction refers to the loss of image-forming light as it passes from an object to the observer.
 See, Visibility Basics by Colorado State University.

 b_\text{sb1} = 0.015 n